aditya-r-m/Rubiks-Cube/README.md

 # Rubiks-Cube
 Emulator and solver algorithm for Rubik's cube of any size.
 The application has a UI based on parallel projection and mouse events.

-Much of the code is commented well, but none of the methods used for solution generation are, as it is very hard to explain the solver using text only.
-I will create a seperate documentation for the solver logics as soon as I can.
-If you need to ask anything related to the code, feel free to contact me at adityam.rtm@gmail.com .
+Much of the code is commented well, but none of the methods used for solution generation are, as it is very hard to explain the solver in detail using text only.
+If you need to ask anything related to the code, feel free to contact me at adityam.rtm@gmail.com

 How to Use -